clzoc/WinFinder/README.md

 8. A large amount of images such as thumbnail can be loaded asynchrony ✔
 9. SideBar icons are optimized, path of current folder is show in bottom bar ✔
 10. Folder thumbnail is updated ✔
+11. Thumbnail for PDF, TXT, BAT, CUB is supported, vivid shadow is added ✔

 TODO List:
   1. right mousedown menu